Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

 The Web API (TodoListService) maintains an in-memory collection of to-do items per authenticated user.
 Several applications signed-in under the same identities share the same to-do list.

-The WPF application (TodoListClient) enables a user to:
+The desktop application (TodoListClient) enables a user to:

 - Enter an item.
 The first time the user enters an item, she signs in, a consent screen is presented letting the user consent for the application accessing the TodoList Service and the Azure Active Directory.
 - Each time, the user enters an item, she sees the list of to-do items exposed by Web API for the signed-in identity